Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "Maybe we can find a middle ground.
 What if we propose a policy that includes safeguards for marginalized communities?
 We can't afford to let technology deepen existing inequalities.
 It’s crucial that we advocate for those who have no voice."

 **Marcus**: "That could work.
 If we frame it as a way to enhance security while promoting equity, it might gain traction.
 But we must be careful not to dilute our mission in the process.
-We need to show that security and equity can coexist."
+We need to show that security and equity can coexist.
+Perhaps we can also highlight the economic benefits of including these safeguards."

 ### Scene 3: Climactic Confrontation
 *Setting: A public forum where both are presenting their views.*